+April 19-25 is National Infertility Awareness Week.
 Infertility has become a more common topic to speak up about since celebrities began sharing their struggles through social media.
 The fact of the matter is, one in eight couples will deal with infertility and have trouble conceiving according to Resolve, the National Infertility Association.
+Can a healthy diet influence fertility?
 The good news is, studies show that couples may increase their fertility levels by maintaining a healthy diet and weight.

 Two big proponents of this theory are Drs.
 Jorge Chavarro and Walter Willett of the Harvard School of Public Health